Crock Pot Pot Roast Recipe (Easy 10-Minute Prep Classic Slow Cooker Dinner)

 How much is a portion of Beef Pot Roast?
 When serving up pot roast, we calculate 6 -8 ounces of meat per person served with the accompanying vegetables and mashed potatoes for a typical boneless chuck roast.

 Why is my pot roast tough?
 Cooking at a higher temperature for a shorter time will result in tough meat.
-Chuck roast is a generally a tough cut of meat that is best after a slow braising in the slow cooker [paid link] for 8 or more hours.
+Chuck roast is a generally a tough cut of meat that is best after a slow braising in the slow cooker for 8 or more hours.

 Is a Chuck Roast the same as a Pot Roast?
 Yes, a chuck roast is a pot roast.
 There are other cuts of meat that people use for pot roasts.
 If you want the BEST pot roast, choose a chuck roast of a decent size and then follow this recipe exactly.